Quick start¶

 SECRET_KEY_BASE and URL_* variables.

-details, including configuration examples for popular SMTP providers.
+examples for popular SMTP providers.

 The server stores the uploaded recordings and other data at